 2.2.
 Falsely accused

-This is a common defense when the accused was in a romantic relationship with a prostitute.
-Here, the prostitute may falsely accuse the defendant of pandering:
+This is a common defense if you were in a romantic relationship with a prostitute.
+Here, the prostitute may falsely accuse you of pandering:

-- to get back at him for some reason,
+- to get back at you for some reason,

 - to reduce her own criminal liability, or

 - out of jealousy.

 No matter the reason, this is a good defense if you can show the prostitute lied.

 Recall that pandering is a specific intent crime.
 You are only guilty if:

 - with the purpose of encouraging a person to be a prostitute.